hk01data/transport_subsidies/README.md

-# traffic fare subsidise scheme
+# How much do you benefit from the Public Transport Fare Subsidy Scheme?

-Carrie Lam will announce her first policy address on 11th October, 2017.
-One of her new policies take care of citizens travelling spending.
+Chief Executive Carrie Lam has announced the introduction of a public transport subsidy scheme in her maiden policy address on 11th October, 2017.